ghostface-cybersecurity/ransomware/README.txt

 __________________________________________________________________________________________
                                       LEGAL STATEMENT
 __________________________________________________________________________________________
-By downloading, modifying, redistributing, and/or executing python-network-tools, the user agrees to the contained LEGAL.txt statement found in this repository.
+By downloading, modifying, redistributing, and/or executing ransomware, the user agrees to the contained LEGAL.txt statement found in this repository.

 I, ghostface-cybersecurity, the creator, take no legal responsibility for unlawful actions